MelbourneDeveloper/Device.Net/README.md

 ![diagram](https://github.com/MelbourneDeveloper/Device.Net/blob/master/Diagram.png)

+**Check out the [plan for 4.0](https://github.com/MelbourneDeveloper/Device.Net/projects/11).
+Many enhancements are already done and I'm in the middle of testing with more real devices with real apps.
+Pull Requests are super welcome!**

 **Cross platform C# framework for talking to connected devices such as Usb, Serial Port and Hid devices.**

 **Pull Requests are super welcome!
 This framework really needs the community's help.
 I should be able to get to a round of fixes very soon**